2010 University of Alabama in Huntsville shooting: International House of Pancakes assault

-In 2002, Bishop assaulted a woman who had taken the last booster seat at an International House of Pancakes.
-When the woman refused to give up the seat, Bishop punched her in the head while yelling, "I am Dr. Amy Bishop!"
-Bishop pleaded guilty and received probation; prosecutors recommended that she attend anger management classes.
-Her husband said she had never attended anger management classes.
+On March 16, 2002, Bishop was involved in a fight with another customer at an IHOP restaurant in Peabody, Massachusetts.
+The other customer had taken the last available booster seat at the restaurant, leading Bishop to confront her; when the woman refused to give up the seat, Bishop punched her in the head while yelling, "I am Dr. Amy Bishop!"
+Bishop pleaded guilty to assault and received probation; prosecutors recommended that she attend anger management classes, but her husband said she never went.

 Charges

 After the Huntsville shooting, Bishop was charged with one count of capital murder and three counts of attempted murder.
-The police confiscated her computer, her family's minivan, and a large binder containing documents pertaining to her "tenure battle."
+The police confiscated her computer, her family's minivan, and a large binder containing documents pertaining to her "tenure battle".
 She secured an unnamed attorney and was held at Madison County jail without bail.
 Her court-appointed attorney was Roy W. Miller.
 Prosecutors said from the outset that they would seek the death penalty.
 According to state law, Bishop was eligible for either the death penalty or life in prison.

 On February 15, during a closed-door hearing presided over by an Alabama judge, the charges were read to Bishop.
 After the hearing, Bishop was on suicide watch, a standard procedure in such cases.
 Her husband said she called him before her arraignment and they spoke for approximately two minutes.
 He said, "She seems to be doing OK."
 On March 12, while executing a search warrant on Bishop's residence, the police discovered a "suspicious device" prompting an evacuation of the nearby neighborhood; it was later identified by the bomb squad as non-explosive.

-Miller visited Bishop in jail and said she did not remember the shooting and was "very cogent" but seemed to recognize that "she has a loose grip on reality."
-Initially, he said Bishop had severe mental health issues that appear to be paranoid schizophrenia, but later retracted that statement, saying "he had spoken out of turn."
+Miller visited Bishop in jail and said Bishop did not remember the shooting and was "very cogent" but seemed to recognize that "she has a loose grip on reality".
+Initially, he said Bishop had severe mental health issues that appear to be paranoid schizophrenia, but later retracted that statement, saying "he had spoken out of turn".
 In February 2013, Bishop told Keefe that she was being treated for paranoid schizophrenia with haloperidol.
 Miller told a reporter for The New York Times, "This is not a whodunit.
 This lady has committed this offense or offenses in front of the world.
 It gets to be a question in my mind of her mental capacity at the time, or her mental state at the time that these acts were committed."
 Miller said he would enlist the help of one or more psychiatrists to examine his client, who said this was not the first time she had no recollection of something that had happened.
 He said he did not know if Bishop was insane; determining whether she was culpable for her actions would be left to a psychiatrist.
 He did say that she was "very sorry for what she's done."